 Officially, Isla Saona is part of the Cotubanama National Park, but if you want to explore the much bigger part of the park, which is attached to the mainland, it is only possible by foot.
 There are not that many specific things to do in this Bayahibe national park, but you can walk to Cueva del Puente, a remote cave inside the park.
 The trail starts at Cadaques Resort in the south of Bayahibe.
 Take your GPS or a guide to not get lost.

 An alternative way to explore Cotubanama National Park is along the coast, as this is much easier due to more open terrain.
-Once you have passed Cadaques Resort south of Bayahibe, there is not much of a beach, but the coastline makes for an interesting walk.
-You would have to walk far to reach the next proper beach, which is located right opposite the famous national swimming pool, one of the top things to do in Bayahibe and stop at nearly every Saona Island Excursion.
+Once you have passed Cadaques Resort south of Bayahibe, there is not much of a beach like at Playa Dominicus, but the coastline makes for an interesting walk.
+You would have to walk far to reach the next proper beach, which is located right opposite the famous national swimming pool, one of the top things to do in Bayahibe and a stop for nearly every Saona Island Excursion.

 If you want to explore some Bayahibe attractions outside of the town, you can also make a half-day trip to La Romana*.
 The city is not that impressive, but there are a few interesting things to see in the area: two cigar factories (Tabacalera Garcia and Vegafina), Altos de Chavon or the Chavon River are just a few spots you can visit, even it might be easier with a guided tour.